billturner/roguelike_tcod/README.md

 ## Details on my game:

-- This attempt is using the TCOD library (BearLibTerminal version [here](https://github.com/billturner/roguelike_bearlib))
+- This attempt is using the TCOD library
-- TBD
+- Will complete the tutorial as close to the letter as possible, and then modify later

 ## If you would like to participate: